OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

        # path.
 Accepted values - none, terminate, status_400, status_404.
        path-nul-raw-handling: none

-       # Sets the replacement characater that will be used to in the lossy
+       # Sets the replacement character that will be used to in the lossy
        # best-fit mapping from Unicode characters into single-byte streams.
        # The question mark is the default replacement character.
        #set-path-replacement-char: ?